dzekelid/content/_listings/akamai/content-type-get.md

       description: Download an Invoice File
       operationId: contenttype
       parameters:
-      - in: String
+      - in: query
         name: contractId
         description: Identifies the contract under which data is aggregated
         type: string
-      - in: String
+      - in: query
         name: filename
         description: Identifies each invoice file
         type: string
-      - in: String
+      - in: query
         name: invoiceNumber
         description: Identifies each unique invoice
         type: string